smartgic/skill-sonos-controller/README.md

 <https://sonos.smartgic.io> is a URL shortener system which will temporary store the music service authentication URL.
 Once the authentication is done, the URL will be deleted from the URL shortener system.

-This link will redirect you to the music service authentication login page using the `https` protocol.
+This link will redirect you to the music service official authentication login page using secured protocol.

 <img src='docs/spotify-auth.png' width='450'/>